riverdaleGithub/processing_23_24/functions/readme.md

 # Lab
 Before moving on, ensure you have created a custom function called **randColor()** that creates a random color for a shape.
-Create two other custom functions for your sketch that utilize user input.
-Make sure to follow the objectives:
+Create three other custom functions for your sketch that utilize user input.
+Make sure to include & customize the functions listed below.

 <br>
 - void setup()